 If I have learned anything from all of the DIY we have done, it’s that if something doesn’t feel right, don’t ignore that gut feeling.

 In choosing the stain for our deck, we picked up several sample cans to decide on the perfect shade.
 There was just one problem: They mixed up the stickers on the sample cans.
-They always put a little fingerprint on the top so you don’t mix them up, but I had a bad feeling when I compared the color on the top to the brochure color.
+I had a bad feeling when I compared the color on the top to the brochure color.
 Despite my feelings, the store clerk told me there was no mixup, and we purchased 6 gallons.

 I got all prepped up to stain and a sinking feeling hit me as I started….It was SO ORANGE!

 That’s when I discovered that my gut had been right all along.
-A whole day lost, and while the store did replace all 6 gallons, the time loss was a worse loss.
+A whole day lost, and while the store did replace all 6 gallons, the time loss was the worst.
 The weather turned too cold, and now we have a half stained deck.

 The best laid plans